epadam/Machine-Learning-Tutorial-Demo-Resources/Production_Level_Machine_Learning.md

 Until here, data should be organized in better way.

+3. Data preprocessing/

-3. Data preprocessing/model training and tracking
+4. model training and tracking
+   * Early Stopping
+   * checked point
+   * model format
 We can fetch the data in bigQuery and do some preprocessing.

 Let's orchastrate a pipeline for machine learning pipeline